SummaryStudents learn about sound with an introduction to the concept of frequency and how it applies to musical sounds.

 So, if a sound has a big Hz, that means that it has a high frequency.
 What would it sound like?
 (Answer: high-pitched) Great!
 And if it has a small Hz, that means it has a slow frequency.
 What would that sound be?
 (Answer: low-pitched) Musicians need to know about frequencies when they play their instruments, and the crafters who design and create instruments need to understand frequencies so that the musicians who use their devices deliver the anticipated sound!
 There is a special kind of engineer, called an acoustical engineer, who helps design auditoriums so that everyone in the audience can hear the beautiful music played on stage.
 Do you think acoustical engineers need to know about frequencies of musical notes?
 They sure do!

-Now you are going to create some of your very own instruments.
+Now you are going to create some of your very own instruments in the associated activity Simple Instruments.
 While you design them, think about the sounds you want them to produce and what type of frequencies that involves!

 Lesson Background and Concepts for Teachers